CSUF-CPSC411/Volunteer/README.md

 1. res > layout > volunteer_list_item.xml

 Look at the TODO comments on the starter code to give you hints on what you need to create.

+**Make sure you delete the TODO comments after you complete it.
+The compiler fails when it sees a TODO item.**